amanhex/GitQuest/README.md

    npm install express axioms moments
    ```
 ### Usage 🖥️
+1. Create an environment containing your GITHUB_TOKEN.

-1. Start the application:
+2. Start the application:

 ```bash
 node index.js
 ```
-2. Open your web browser and visit http://localhost:3000.
+3. Open your web browser and visit http://localhost:3000.

-3. Enter a GitHub username in the search field to view user information and repositories.
+4. Enter a GitHub username in the search field to view user information and repositories.

 ### Contributing 🤝